uff20xd/True-Chaos/True Chaos/Abilities and Characters/Humans (Order Sets)/T1/Regen von Wasser.md

 # Passive Abilities
 ## Hit Delay (Alpha)
 ___
 After interacting with something the effect this interaction has on the user can be avoided even after it would have already hit.
-(0.000000000000000000001sec) --> Hyperlag: 2 sec
+(0.00001sec) --> Hyperlag: 2 sec
 ___
 ## Hyperlag (Beta)
 ___
 Puts the user in an unstable state but vastly improves lag capabilities.
-Lets the user use Hyper lag based abilities
+Lets the user use Hyper lag based abilities.
 ____

 # Active Abilities